cap-js/advanced-event-mesh/README.md

 Please follow the [guide on messaging](https://cap.cloud.sap/docs/guides/messaging/) to get an overview over the messaging concepts of CAP.

-You can create an SAP Advanced Event Mesh service with the following configuration:
+You can create an SAP Integration Suite, advanced event mesh service with the following configuration:

 ```jsonc
 {